pasha-kzn/pasha-kzn/README.md

 About me

-- I am 44 years old
+- I'm 44 years old
-- I've been working in the IT field for 4 years
+- I've been working in  IT for 4 years
-- I am currently working as an AQA engineer
+- I'm currently working as an AQA engineer
 - Before i worked as a manual QA engineer
-- I learn Java at [Job4j](https://job4j.ru/)
+- I'm learning Java at [Job4j](https://job4j.ru/)

 -----------
 <b>Core technologies:</b>